 - If there are minor children, they generally need to have been in Colorado for at least 182 days before the Court can have jurisdiction (there are some exceptions) to begin a case to determine parental responsibilities.

 When you begin a divorce or legal separation case, the time between the initial filing and Permanent Orders can be quite long.
-If there are contested issues that cannot wait until the Permanent Orders hearing, you can request Temporary Orders.
+If there are contested issues that cannot wait until the Permanent Orders hearing (click here to learn more about contested vs. uncontested), you can request Temporary Orders.
 Temporary Orders can cover issues such as:

 - parenting time